algofoogle/raybox-zero/doc/EWSPEC.md

 ## Caravel Management SoC

-The design has 47 internal inputs that can be controlled by the Caravel Managment SoC, running firmware.
-I'm intending to do this by using [47 of the internal Logic Analyser pins](#logic-analyser-pins) (all outputs from SoC, inputs to my design).
-Some are essential, but if 47 is too many, give me a target and I can cut it back.
+Besides the clock and external pads, the design has 51 internal inputs that can be controlled by the Caravel Managment SoC, running firmware.
+I'm intending to do this by using [51 of the internal Logic Analyser pins](#logic-analyser-pins) (all outputs from SoC, inputs to my design).
+Some are essential, but if 51 is too many, give me a target and I can cut it back.

 I'm not using the Wishbone bus.